Thursday, February 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Best travel routers: The ASUS RT BE58 Go.

-The RT-BE58 Go is the Wi-Fi 7 of the RT-BE57 Go below.
-It’s an excellent router for those wanting to bring an advanced network on the go.
+The RT-BE58 Go is a travel router that features Wi-Fi 7.
+Despite its compact design, it has a full suite of networking features comparable to those of a standard ASUS router, including AiMesh.
+As a result, it’s an excellent router for those wanting to bring an advanced network on the go.

 ASUS RT-BE58 Go's Rating